Kate BystrovaKB

 Ready to take the guesswork out of your PR strategy?

-Get insights into your PR performance and where to focus next with Prezly's analytics.
-Track campaign engagement, newsroom activity, earned coverage, and more.
+Get insights into your PR performance and where to focus next with Prezly's analytics and media monitoring.
+Track engagement, newsroom activity, earned coverage, and more.

 And the most important thing of all